Formative Influences

 Before I knew the term “mid-century modern,” I was living inside it.
 Growing up in suburban Pittsburgh—surrounded by 1950s–1970s neighborhoods and in the long shadow of Fallingwater—I absorbed the language of the style without realizing it.
 Frank Lloyd Wright’s nearby masterpiece wasn’t just famous; it was proof that homes could be bold, human, and deeply connected to their surroundings.

-What I didn’t understand then was that mid-century modern didn’t begin as a luxury aesthetic or a style defined by desert retreats in the West or coastal escapes in South Florida.
+What I didn’t understand then was that mid-century modern didn’t begin as a luxury aesthetic or a style defined by luxury retreats in Palm Springs and Miami.
 It was born out of necessity.

 A Style Shaped by Scarcity